-OLR Bill Analysis sHB 6854
+OLR Bill Analysis

+sHB 6854 (as amended by House "A")

 AN ACT CONCERNING THE DEPARTMENT OF CONSUMER PROTECTION'S RECOMMENDATIONS REGARDING ALCOHOLIC LIQUOR REGULATION.

 TABLE OF CONTENTS:

-SUMMARY §§ 1-8, 10-12 & 14 - DAILY IN-STATE TRANSPORTER'S PERMIT Establishes a daily in-state transporter's permit that allows the permittee to sell and serve alcoholic liquor on certain boats and livery services (e.g., limousines); allows a daily permittee to convert to an annual permit § 8 - GROCERY STORE BEER PERMIT Updates the qualifications for a grocery store beer permit to specify that (1) the store must derive more than 50% of its retail sales from groceries and (2) stores that primarily sell one particular food item do not qualify for the permit §§ 9, 16 & 17 - QUALIFIED MANAGED RESIDENTIAL COMMUNITIES Allows a qualified managed residential community to hold a restaurant caterer permit to allow the community to serve alcohol at the daily scheduled meal on the community's premises as well as for on-site functions, occasions, or events § 11 - LIQUOR APPLICATIONS Prohibits DCP from reviewing an initial permit application without all the required documentation; sets procedures for automatic withdrawal of a permit application; eliminates the general requirement for applications publishing notice in a local newspaper; requires a liquor education program to be mandatory for certain key individuals before getting a permit § 13 - THC-INFUSED BEVERAGE PERMIT PENALTIES Allows DCP to impose permit penalties and fine applicants, backers, or permittees for THCinfused beverage violations § 13 - SETTLEMENT AGREEMENTS Allows the DCP commissioner to enter into a settlement agreement instead of proceeding to an administrative hearing; eliminates a provision allowing DCP to require a permittee's employees to take an alcohol and training program instead of facing permit suspension or revocation § 15 - DCP STING OPERATIONS INVOLVING MINORS Allows DCP to conduct, and DCP and law enforcement agencies to authorize, sting operations involving minors purchasing alcohol § 18 - ELIMINATION OF MUNICIPAL RECORDING REQUIREMENT FOR LIQUOR PERMITS Researcher: DC Eliminates the requirement for liquor permits to be filed in duplicate with the applicable town clerk SUMMARY This bill makes various unrelated changes to the Liquor Control Act.
-It also makes various other minor, technical, and conforming changes.
+SUMMARY § 1 - CASE BOTTLE QUANTITIES Expands the quantities and numbers of bottles allowed in a case of alcoholic liquor to reflect federal regulations on container size §§ 2-9, 12-14 & 16 - DAILY IN-STATE TRANSPORTER'S PERMIT Establishes a daily in-state transporter's permit that allows the permittee to sell and serve alcoholic liquor on certain boats and livery services (e.g., limousines); allows a daily permittee to convert to an annual permit § 9 - GROCERY STORE BEER PERMIT Updates the qualifications for a grocery store beer permit to specify that (1) the store must derive more than 50% of its retail sales from groceries and (2) stores that primarily sell one particular food item do not qualify for the permit §§ 10, 18 & 19 - QUALIFIED MANAGED RESIDENTIAL COMMUNITIES Allows a qualified managed residential community to hold a restaurant caterer permit to allow the community to serve alcohol at the daily scheduled meal on the community's premises as well as for on-site functions, occasions, or events § 11 - CONCESSION PERMIT Allows a concession permittee to sell prepackaged canned beverages containing spirits of up to 6% ABV § 12 - TEMPORARY AUCTION PERMIT Increases (1) how long a temporary auction permit is valid from up to three consecutive days to a total of 12 days in a calendar year and (2) how many times DCP may issue the permit to an auctioneer from 4 to 12 times a calendar year § 13 - LIQUOR APPLICATIONS Prohibits DCP from reviewing an initial permit application without all the required documentation; sets procedures for automatic withdrawal of a permit application; eliminates the general requirement for applications publishing notice in a local newspaper; requires a liquor education program to be mandatory for certain key individuals before getting a permit § 15 - THC-INFUSED BEVERAGE PERMIT PENALTIES Allows DCP to impose permit penalties and fine applicants, backers, or permittees for THCinfused beverage violations Researcher: DC § 15 - DCP SETTLEMENT AGREEMENTS Allows the DCP commissioner to enter into a settlement agreement instead of proceeding to an administrative hearing; eliminates a provision allowing DCP to require a permittee's employees to take an alcohol and server training program instead of facing permit suspension or revocation § 17 - DCP STING OPERATIONS INVOLVING MINORS Allows DCP to conduct, and DCP and law enforcement agencies to authorize, sting operations involving minors purchasing alcohol § 20 - CONVERSION TO RESTAURANT PERMIT WITHOUT PLACARDING Allows, for one year, certain cafe and restaurant permittees for wine and beer to convert their permit to a restaurant permit without being required to follow the placarding requirements § 21 - ELIMINATION OF MUNICIPAL RECORDING REQUIREMENT FOR LIQUOR PERMITS Eliminates the requirement for liquor permits to be filed in duplicate with the applicable town clerk SUMMARY This bill makes various unrelated changes to the Liquor Control Act, including many minor, technical, and conforming changes.
+House Amendment "A" (1) adds the provisions on case bottle quantities, concession permits, temporary auction permits, and converting to a restaurant permit without placarding; (2) moves up the effective date of the mandatory liquor education program, from July 1, 2026, to January 1, 2026; and (3) makes various minor, technical, and conforming changes.
 EFFECTIVE DATE: October 1, 2025, unless otherwise stated.